-ACPE requires active learning and learning assessment for each session objective.
-Only proposals with these elements will be considered by the CE Committee.
+ACPE requires an active learning strategy/activity AND a learning assessment for EACH session objective.
+Only proposals with these elements will be considered by the Education Committee.
 You must have at least two learning objectives with corresponding active learning strategies and learning assessment.